code-check/docs/source/en/docs/guide_github.md

 ```
 $ git push origin master
 ```
-the answer is saved at same time on codecheck server too.
+The answer is also simultaneously saved to the codecheck server.
-Please make sure whether the state of challenge became from "In Progress" to "Saved" in exam detail page.
+Please confirm that the state of challenge changes from "In Progress" to "Saved" in the exam details page.

 That's it!